Rabbit Health & Illnesses

 To help pass the gas, gently massage the tummy area to help push the gas out.
 You can also give your rabbit a dose of Simeticone for human babies, which helps break down the gas bubbles in the tummy.
 It’s completely safe for rabbits and most owners use it as a first aid for their rabbit’s painful gas.

 To prevent G.I.
 Stasis, hay and water must always be available to provide enough fiber and hydration to your rabbit.
 Being stressed can also lead to G.I.
 Stasis, so keep your rabbit happy and stress-free as possible.
+It's also important to brush your rabbit to remove lose fur that may cause the blockage.

 DIARRHEA: If your rabbit is having wet or watery droppings, then that is a clear indication that something is wrong.
 Immediately stop feeding him anything other than hay.
 Offer lots of water to prevent dehydration.
 You may also offer water mixed with Dextrose Powder if you observe signs of dehydration.